-- Population Served: Extremely Low, Very-Low- and Low- income (up to 80% AMI) households - Eligible Repairs: Interior/Exterior Repairs, Energy Conservation Activities, Security/ Safety Improvements - Maximum Award Amount: \$15,000
+- Population Served: Extremely Low, Very-Low- and Low- income (up to 80% AMI) households - Eligible Repairs: Interior/Exterior Repairs, Energy Conservation Activities, Security/Safety Improvements - Maximum Award Amount: \$15,000

-- Re-establish the Handyworker Program by 2025 - o If program is not re-established by 2025, staff will provide the City Council with alternative program options for implementation that will achieve the same goals related to home repair and improvement in early 2026, and the City will establish an alternative program or partner with a local agency or non-profit organization that can provide such services, such as Rebuilding Together - Alternatively, if the City is unable to establish a program or partner to provide these services, the City commits to provide funding to subsidize eligible repairs.

-Target: Serve 5 low-income households per year in multi-family housing units
+Action Items: Deleted: Target: Serve 25 low-income households per Re-establish the Handyworker Program by 2025 year¶ Timeline: The If program is not re-established by 2025, staff will the City Council with alternative program op implementation that will achieve the same goals to home repair and improvement in early 2026. ti ons rela and pandemic.
+The City will re-establish the Home Repair and Improvement (Handyworker) grants for lower- income howerholds that may have used for accessibility City will establish an alternative program or part Deleted: . a local agency or non-profit organization the provide such services, such as Rebuilding Togethe Deleted: the Alternatively, if the City is unable to establish a p Deleted: this time or partner to provide these services, the City cor provide funding to subsidize eligible repairs.
+Deleted: to achieve Target: Serve 5 low-income households per year in multi-family hous Deleted: goals. units